RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Implement the generalize step

 This step takes the extracted_data structure and builds a generalized_data structure.
 The generalized_data structure is used for search and for building narrative sentences and can also be used in the build citation step.
 The generalized_data structure is an instance of the GeneralizedData class.

+This step includes assigning a record type and filling in fields like name, birth date, birth place etc.

 New sites use a file called `<site>_ed_reader.mjs` to do this.
 This provides a structure where you just need to fill in the functions that set each fields in the generalized_data structure.